Kepnang2/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
 #Task 6
 A function that prints every other character of a string, starting with the first character, followed by a new line.
+#Task 7
+A function that prints half of a string, followed by a new line.